President of Iran: Qualifications and election

-Within these guidelines the Council vetoes candidates who are deemed unacceptable.
+Within these guidelines the council vetoes candidates who it deems unacceptable.
 The approval process is considered to be a check on the president's power, and usually amounts to a small number of candidates being approved.
 In the 1997 election, for example, only four out of 238 presidential candidates were approved by the council.
-Western observers have routinely criticized the approvals process as a way for the Council and Supreme Leader to ensure that only conservative and like-minded Islamic fundamentalists can win office.
-However, the council rejects the criticism, citing approval of so-called reformists in previous elections.
+Some Western observers have routinely criticized the approvals process as a way for the council and supreme leader to ensure that only conservative and like-minded Islamic fundamentalists can win office.
+The council denies this, citing approval of Iranian reformists in previous elections.
 The council rejects most of the candidates stating that they are not "a well-known political figure", a requirement by the current law.

-The President must be elected with a simple majority of the popular vote.
+The president must be elected with a simple majority of the popular vote.
 If no candidate receives a majority in the first round, a runoff election is held between the top two candidates.

-Presidential council

-According to the Iranian constitution, when the President dies or is impeached, a special provisional Presidential Council temporarily rules in their place until an election can be held.

-The President automatically becomes the Head of the Supreme National Security Council and the Head of the Supreme Council of Cultural Revolution.
+The president automatically becomes the head of the Supreme National Security Council and the head of the Supreme Council of Cultural Revolution.

+Legality of a woman to be candidate

+The legality of women running for presidency depends upon the meaning of one of the criteria the candidate is required to fill.
+The 115th article of the Iranian constitution states that the president must be elected from among "religious and political men" or "religious and political personalities", depending on the interpretation (رجال مذهبی و سیاسی).
+In 1997, the Guardian Council used the first interpretation to reject the candidature of Azam Taleghani, the first woman to run for presidency.
+However, before the 2021 presidential election, the guardian council's spokesman said that legally there is no impediment for a woman to be president.

+Inability

+According to the article 131 of the Iranian constitution, "In case of death, dismissal, resignation, absence, or illness lasting longer than two months of the President or when his term in office has ended and a new president has not been elected due to some impediments, or similar other circumstances, his first deputy shall assume, with the approval of the leader, the powers and functions of the president.
+The Council, consisting of the speaker of the Islamic Consultative Assembly, Chief Justice, and the first deputy of the president, is obliged to arrange for a new president to be elected within a maximum period of fifty days.
+In case of death of the first deputy to the president, or other matters which prevent him to perform his duties or when the president does not have a first deputy, the Leader shall appoint another person in his place."

 Powers and responsibilities

-The President's duties include the following, subject to supervision and approval by the Supreme Leader:
+The president's duties include the following, subject to supervision, policy guidance and approval by the supreme leader: